-Custom images help you run ECS instances effectively by allowing you to create multiple ECS instances with identical OS and environment data to meet scaling requirements.
+Custom images allow you to create multiple ECS instances with identical OS and environment data.

 Custom images are based on ECS disk snapshots.
 You can set up identical or different configurations for ECS instances that are created from images.